-Concurrent with the MacKellar acquisition, led the expansion of the Company's credit facility with a syndicate of Canadian lenders to a combined Canadian and Australian dollar facility totaling \$470 million.
-Including permitted secured equipment financing, the total borrowing limit increased to \$820 million, a 75% step-change increase, which was required to finance the acquisition.
+Led a further expansion of the Company's credit facility with a syndicate of Canadian lenders to a combined Canadian and Australian dollar facility totaling \$530 million.
+Including permitted secured equipment financing, the total borrowing limit increased to \$930 million, an approximate 15% increase, which was required to finance growth spending.